ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 ./configure; make; make install

 will build and install it.
-Installation usually requires root privileges, but you don't need to install the program in order to run it directly from the compilation directory.
+Installation usually requires adminstrative privileges, but you don't need to install the program in order to run it directly from the compilation directory.

 Permission Problems

-Short answer: you need to be root.
-In X11, use kdesu, gnomesu, sux or similar.
+Short answer: you need to be root (Administrator in Windows).
+In X11, use kdesu, gnomesu, sux, xdg-su or similar.

 Long answer: read below.